 Extracts from ‘The Forth Corinthian Yacht Club’ by Jack Haldane.

 The outbreak of World War I saw the Middle Pier requisitioned.
-Fishing fleets based throughout the Forth were brought to Granton and stripped of their equipment and converted into minesweepers.
+Fishing fleets based throughout the Forth were brought to Granton and stripped of their equipment and converted to minesweepers.
 By the end of the war only one third of the West Pier was used for commercial purposes.